Get 3 actionable money tips every week. Sign up for the tips now!

 12. AMZN average analyst rating is Buy.
 See AMZN analyst rating chart.

 13. AMZN average analyst price target ($2167.56) is above its current price ($1883.16).
 See AMZN price target chart.

 Now that you understand the bull case, let’s look at the reasons to sell AMZN stock (i.e., the bear case):

 1. Amazon's margin expansion trajectory is likely to be uneven at times, given its global logistics and content investments, new sources of competition, and physical store aspirations.

-3. Certain Amazon Web Services products will face competition from well-capitalized peers like Microsoft and Google, potentially exposing it to more aggressive price competition and longer-term margin pressures.
+2. Amazon Web Services faces competition from well-capitalized peers like Microsoft Azure and Google Public Cloud, potentially exposing it to more aggressive price competition and longer-term margin pressures.

 Now let's look at the key statistics for AMZN:

 If you liked this analysis, check out Buy or Sell Stock Guides for other stocks.